User guide examples you can use in 2023 for your product

 2. Kanban boards for reviews: Let one person write content, others review them, and when all the edits are done, the user guides are published.

-3. In-built feedback system: Your users can report issues with your user guides, and you can resolve them right from featureOS Knowledge Base.
+3. In-built feedback system: Your users can report issues with your user guides, and you can resolve them right from FeatureOS Knowledge Base.

-4. Superfast performance: Since featureOS Knowledge Base is superfast, users no longer need to see any loading screen or wait for the user guides to load.
+4. Superfast performance: Since FeatureOS Knowledge Base is superfast, users no longer need to see any loading screen or wait for the user guides to load.

 5. In-app widgets and nuggets: You can add widgets and nuggets to your user guides within your product to help users get to the right user guides with context.